Written by Alexandra Dimitriou

 These are just the top 5 most frequently asked questions when it comes to liveaboard diving.
 Have I missed anything that you believe should make the top 5 spots?
 What are the most essential questions that you personally ask you liveaboard broker before booking your dream trip?

 Interested in going on a Liveaboard?
-Check out our PADI Travel page.
+Check out our PADI Travel page and book your adventure today!

 Share This